-Edited by Anonymous, Witz Taluban, Robbi, Ermin and 2 others
+Edited by Witz Taluban, Robbi, Ermin, Doug Collins and 5 others

-Strained vocal cords can be caused by different health problems.
-Normally, a strained vocal cord occurs when you frequently shout with great force.
-In some cases, it can also be caused by infections and other diseases, which straining of the vocal chords is a part of the symptoms.
-To become aware of the common vocal disorders, read the types below:
+Strained vocal cords can be caused by various things.
+Normally, strained vocal cords occur when you frequently shout with great force.
+Problems can also be caused by infections and other diseases, where trauma to the vocal cords is one of the symptoms.

 - 5Vocal cord paresis and vocal cord paralysis.

 Now that you know the different afflictions of the vocal cords, keep reading to learn how to treat each specific one.